NateJBeck/code-examples/README.md

 only admins have access to CREATE, UPDATE and DELETE actions.
 The model incorporates Paperclip gem validations to attach files (in this case restricted to just images) to objects.
 Image file storage done with Dropbox SDK.

+####Gmaps

+Based on Gmaps Javascript V3 documentation, refactored to allow for mapping of towns (say, if an admin wanted to see a map of towns where they were currently operating in) and of specific delivery addresses in each town.